bpkelly4412/chat-windows/README.md

 1. Open a Node.js terminal
 2. CD into the project directory
-3. Run npm install
+3. Run npm install (This could take upwards of 7 minutes)
-4. run npm start
+4. Run npm start

 This should open up the app at  http://localhost:3000/